lalithjets/Domain-adaptation-in-MTL/readme.md

-# Class Incremental Domain Adaptation for MTL-SD based Surgical Scene Understanding
+# Task-Aware Asynchronous MTL with  Class Incremental Contrastive Learning for Surgical Scene Understanding
+  Lalithkumar Seenivasan, Mobarakol Islam, Mengya Xu, Chwee Ming  Lim, Hongliang Ren This work is submitted to RA-L/ICRA 2022, and is under review.
 <!---------------------------------------------------------------------------------------------------------------->